Polynomial Kernels and Wideness Properties of Nowhere Dense Graph Classes: Stability and Indiscernibles

-Using tools from stability theory, a much more general result can be established (\autoref{thm:shelah1} below).
+Using tools from stability theory, a much more general result can be established (\cref{thm:shelah1} below).

-\paragraph{First-order interpretations and stability.} Let $\phi(x_1,\ldots, x_k)$ with $k\geq 2$ be a first-order formula and let $G$ be a graph.
+\paragraph{First-order interpretations and stability.} Let $\phi(x_1,\ldots, x_k)$ with $k\geq 2$ be a first-order formula and let~$G$ be a graph.
 For every \emph{ordered partition} $(x_{i_1},\ldots, x_{i_\ell}), (x_{i_{\ell+1}},\ldots, x_{i_k})$ of the variables $x_1,\ldots, x_k$ we define a directed graph $G_{\phi((x_{i_1},\ldots, x_{i_\ell}), (x_{i_{\ell+1}},\ldots, x_{i_k}))}$ which has as its vertices the \mbox{$\ell$-tuples} $(v_1,\ldots, v_\ell)$ and $k-\ell$-tuples $(v_{\ell+1},\ldots, v_k)$ of vertices of $G$ and all arcs $((v_1,\ldots, v_\ell), (v_{\ell+1},\ldots, v_k))$ such that $G\models\phi(v_{i_1},\ldots, v_{i_k})$.
-If the variable partition is of relevance, we will always denote the formula as $\phi((x_{i_1},\ldots, x_{i_\ell}), (x_{i_{\ell+1}},\ldots, x_{i_k}))$.
+If the variable partition is of relevance, we will always denote the formula as $\phi((x_{i_1},\ldots, x_{i_\ell}),$ $(x_{i_{\ell+1}},\ldots, x_{i_k}))$.

-\begin{example} Let $\phi_r(x_1,x_2)$ be the formula from~\sref{Example}{ex:types} (where we renamed the variables to match the above definition of interpretations).
+\begin{example} Let $\phi_r(x_1,x_2)$ be the formula from~\cref{ex:types} (where we renamed the variables to match the above definition of interpretations).
 Then $G_{\phi_r(x_1,x_2)}$ has the same vertex set as~$G$ and any two vertices are joined by an edge in $G_{\phi_r(x_1,x_2)}$ if, and only if, their distance is at most~$r$ in~$G$. \end{example}